Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 Failures of this test caused by `EthernetInterface` IDs of the form `DE*` can be safely ignored.

-This issue may be remediated by rediscovering the BMCs with `EthernetInterfaces` named `DE*`.
+This issue may be remediated by rediscovering the BMCs associated with these `EthernetInterfaces`.

 ```bash
 ncn-mw# cray hsm inventory discover create --xnames <xname>